The Barbarian Conspiracy

 To prepare, let us first review the historical evidence.

 In AD 367 Britain was subjected to attacks on multiple fronts.
 Ammianus Marcellinus, the former army officer who wrote about these events just over 20 years later, described the concurrent attacks as barbarica conspiratio.
 Modern scholars, following him, tend to term this period of raiding and disorder ‘The Barbarian Conspiracy’.
-The following passages have been edited and adapted for ease of reading, but can be found more completely in Ammianus Marcellinus Book 27, chapters 8 through 10 and Book 28, chapters 3 through 9:
+The following passages have been edited and adapted for ease of reading, but can be found more completely in Ammianus Marcellinus Book 27, chapters 8 (sections 1-10) and Book 28, chapters 3 (sections 1-9):